FAQ About Our Work

 What other services do you offer for therapy professionals?

-At Body of Knowledge we offer creative professional development services including supervision, consultation and training for therapists who want to lean into sustainable self-care, creative clinical approaches, and the support needed to do good work that is also energizing and fulfilling.
+At Fire Within we offer creative professional development services including supervision, consultation and training for therapists who want to lean into sustainable self-care, creative clinical approaches, and the support needed to do good work that is also energizing and fulfilling.

 I Want to Know More